PipedreamHQ/pipedream/docs/docs/workflows/vpc/README.md

     - [`$.send.http()`](/destinations/http/) requests
     - Async options requests (these are requests that are made to populate options in drop down menus for actions while a building a workflow — e.g., the option to “select a Google Sheet” when using the “add row to Google Sheets” action)

-## Cost

-There are no additional costs to use VPCs during the beta.
-There may be additional charges in the future.

 ## Frequently Asked Questions

 ### Will HTTP requests sent from Node.js, Python and the HTTP request steps use the assigned static IP address?

 Yes, all steps that send HTTP requests from a workflow assigned to a VPC will use that VPC's IP address to send HTTP requests.

+This will also include `axios`, `requests`, `fetch` or any HTTP client you prefer in your language of choice.

 The only exception are requests sent by `$.send.http()` or the HTTP requests used to populate async options that power props like "Select a Google Sheet" or "Select a Slack channel".
+These requests will route through the [standard set of Pipedream IP addresses.](/workflows/networking/)

 ### Can a single workflow live within multiple VPCs?